• Skip to primary navigation

 Calculating GDP using the value-added approach

-Gross domestic product (GDP) measures the final output in an economy.
+Gross domestic product (GDP) measures an economy’s final output.
 It represents the monetary value of all final goods and services produced in an economy during a given period.
-And, we can find this concept when we learn about macroeconomics.
+We can learn about this concept in macroeconomics.

 The value-added approach is one of two ways to calculate GDP.
 Another approach is to add up the values of all final goods and services.